Grima04/Win32droid/README.md

 ### Will 3D Acceleration be supported in the future?
 I would like to implement it, but at the moment I can't do much about it.
 I am a simple dev, who has recently gotten into Linux and Java coding.
 I don't know how to code in C/C++ (yet) and I don't have any graphics API knowledge (OpenGL, Vulkan, ...), so don't keep your expectations too high.
 I am currently also busy with my university studies, so I can't dedicate much time (if at all) to this project and even less into acquiring and mastering a new coding language and graphics API. <br/>
-The only viable possibility that I know of to **_maybe_** get 3D hardware acceleration would be to compile and install Mesa DRM/DRI in order to be able to use the GPU directly, however not a lot of devices currently support DRM.
-Although my device (Snapdragon 865 SoC) has DRM, it requires Mesa to be compiled for Freedreno with a KGSL DRM backend, since Qualcomm currently uses a custom DRM implementation on Android, however the Mesa compilation for the KGSL target currently fails, so I have no way of testing it.
-Another idea would be to get some kind of GL-over-the-network software to run but at the moment the projects that can accomplish this are in a really bad state and/or abandoned (see virglrenderer-android or android-gl-streaming), so it won't be possible to use this method in the near future.
+A few ideas to be able to provide 3D acceleration in the future would be: <br/>
+-- to update the virglrenderer-android port by mittorn and use the latest virgl source code which would allow us to use full OpenGL 4.3 via emulation ontop of OpenGL ES 3.2. <br/>
+-- to get libhybris to work in order to be able to directly access the Android OpenGL ES GPU drivers and then use a solution like GL4ES or virgl vtest for GL to GLES translation. <br/>
+-- to get the Mesa DRI/DRM driver for Adreno, Mali, etc to work in order to use /dev/dri/card0 to access the GPU and provide a solid OpenGL backend. <br/>
+-- to get the LOAX-Server project to work to provide GLES 2.0 acceleration and then use GL4ES or virgl vtest for GL to GLES translation.

 ### ETA for xyz WEN?
 No, there will be no ETAs whatsoever.

 ----
 ## Known Issues:
-* Software requiring DirectX 9 (and probably also DX10/11) currently crashes / doesn't boot at all.
-A fix for some DX9 applications is to use box86 in interpreter mode, however this will slow down the emulation to a crawl.
-An example would be Unigine Valley (DX9 and DX11 benchmark) which only runs when using interpreter mode.
+* Software requiring DirectX is likely to suffer from crashes or won't boot at all.
+A fix for some DX applications is to use box86 in interpreter mode, however this will slow down the emulation to a crawl.
+An example would be Unigine Valley (DX9 and DX11 benchmark) which only runs when using interpreter mode and doesn't boot at all with dynarec or Silent Hill 2 which immediately crashes in the menus when using dynarec and only runs properly when using the interpreter.
-* Mesa LLVMpipe seems to have some problems with the Wine D3D wrapper, causing random crashes/freezes (e.g.: Silent Hill 2 crashes after a few seconds to a few minutes max.).
+It is recommended to use ExaGear for DirectX software until box86 gets patches for those issues.
 * Running the Wine Desktop with another resolution than the game's default full screen resolution might cause crashes.
 * Passing resolution arguments to XServer XSDL isn't supported, so setting up a custom resolution profile in XServer XSDL is required before changing the Wine Desktop resolution, otherwise Wine just renders a small window.
 * Running XServer XSDL and Wine at different resolutions will cause problems, so please **make sure to run Wine and XServerXSDL at the _same_ resolution**.